Theoretical and numerical analysis of a heat pump model utilizing Dufour effect: Summary

-\section{summary}
+by using its microscopic expression (\ref{203590_16Aug15}) with the same parameters as used in equation~(\ref{164104_14Dec13}).
+Figure~\ref{2dmd_COPcp-DelT_2} shows the MD results of the cooling power and the COP as varying the temperature difference $\delta T$, together with the theoretical results (\ref{231359_10Mar14}) and (\ref{231433_10Mar14}) using equation (\ref{164104_16Aug21}) and $\overline{c}_p=2k_B\overline{n}$, which is the two-dimensional ideal-gas value.
+In the MD simulation in Figure~\ref{2dmd_COPcp-DelT_2}, the external field $E$ was changed to $E=0.035$ from $E=0.1$ of Figure~\ref{2dmd_COPcp-DelT} because our theory is valid when $E$ is sufficiently small.

+From this figure, we can see that the theory agrees with the MD data in the region of small $\delta T$, which shows that our theory is valid not only in the case of $\delta T=0$ in Figure~\ref{QcCOP-E_Nbin5_20130912_1213}, but also in the case of $\delta T \ne 0$.

+\section{Summary}

 We proposed a heat pump model utilizing the Dufour effect and studied it by using the MD simulation and the linear irreversible thermodynamics.
 This model consists of the separating process in which the mixture is separated by the external electric field, and the mixing process in which the Dufour effect occurs.
-Using the MD simulation, we calculated the cooling power and the COP of the model as in Fig.~\ref{2dmd_COPcp-DelT}, and numerically confirmed its usefulness as a heat pump.
-Next, we theoretically calculated the cooling power and the COP as Eqs.~(\ref{164241_14Dec13}) and (\ref{164248_14Dec13}), especially in the simplest case of $T_h=T_c$, $\Delta t_{\text{sep}} \gg \tau_{\text{sep}}$ and $\Delta t_{\text{mix}} \gg \tau_{\text{mix}}$, and we confirmed a good agreement between the theoretical and MD results.
-Furthermore, we showed that it is possible to calculate the cooling power and the COP also in the case of $T_h\neq T_c$.
+Using the MD simulation, we calculated the cooling power and the COP of the model as in Figure~\ref{2dmd_COPcp-DelT}, and numerically confirmed its usefulness as a heat pump.
+Next, we theoretically calculated the cooling power and the COP as equations~(\ref{164241_14Dec13}) and (\ref{164248_14Dec13}), especially in the simplest case of $T_h=T_c$, $\Delta t_{\text{sep}} \gg \tau_{\text{sep}}$ and $\Delta t_{\text{mix}} \gg \tau_{\text{mix}}$, and we confirmed a good agreement between the theoretical and MD results.
+Furthermore, we showed that our theory is generalized to the case of $T_h \ne T_c$ and is valid also in that case.